The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Performance threshold: Campaign must hit 3:1 ROI within 60 days or get paused

-Result: 3 campaigns tested monthly (vs. 1 every 3 months previously).
-1 winner found that generated $14,400 new annual revenue for $800 spent.
+Result: 3 campaigns were tested every month (up from 1 every 3 months previously), and 1 winner generated $14,400 in new annual revenue for $800 spent.

 Time saved: 4 hours monthly + growth acceleration